BOHICA-LABS/PSIASTAND/README.md

     # Unblock the ZIP
     # Extract the PSIASTAND folder to a module path (e.g. $env:USERPROFILE\Documents\WindowsPowerShell\Modules\)

+# Set Execution Policy (This needs to be done for most modules on windows 8.1+)
+    Set-ExecutionPolicy Bypass -scope Process

 # Import the module.
     Import-Module PSIASTAND     # Alternatively, Import-Module \\Path\To\PSIASTAND